Shōgun Ending Explained: This Was Never Blackthorne's Story

 The latter was the big moment I was looking forward to.
 The Trojan horse is such an iconic image; it's still referenced constantly in pop culture and is so ubiquitous that the U.S. even named its most popular condom brand in its honor.
 But as I read through the second half of "The Iliad," I grew increasingly confused by how little the war had progressed.
 It was only by the final few chapters that I accepted Achilles wasn't going to die in this book, nor would we be getting to the famous horse scheme.
 "The Iliad" is remarkably uninterested in the conclusion to the Trojan War; if you want to see that, you'll have to check out "The Aeneid."

-Hard not to feel a little cheated
+It's hard not to feel a little cheated by Shōgun's ending

 Such is the case with "Shōgun."
 Although most readers likely aren't familiar with all the historical events the book's based on, the first 800 pages (and the first nine episodes of the 2024 show) strongly imply that this story's gonna end with a big, climactic battle.
 It's what all the characters are talking about, after all.
 Surely a story called "Shōgun" wouldn't just end before we saw the battle that made Toranaga Shōgun, right?